Job 14

 Job might simply be identifying himself with the rest of humanity.
 Yet in the context of where it sits, what he really is saying is that God cannot judge someone as clean as he must be, Romans 3:23.
-Further to that, he says since man’s life is only a breath and the least God can do is look away briefly and give me a rest.
+Further to that, he says since man’s life is only a breath, Acts 17:26, and the least God can do is look away briefly and give him a rest, Job 14:5-6.

 He goes on and he pictures the futility of life.
 He contrasts the fate of things with the fate of people.
 Out of the top, the fate of things to come.

-Job’s words concerning ‘the heaven are no more’, appear to indicate that those who rest in death will not rise out of their sleep until the heavens are no more, 2 Peter 3:10-13.
+Although a tree can come back to life, man is just destroyed and is buried, Job 14:10.
+Job says as the water of a lake dries up or a riverbed becomes parched and dry, so he lies down and does not rise until ‘the heavens are no more’, Job 14:11-12.
+These words appear to indicate that those who rest in death will not rise out of their sleep until the heavens are no more, 2 Peter 3:10-13.

 We must remember, in the Old Testament the idea of death is vague, Job 3:12-19 / Job 10:21-22 / Job 14:20-22, and the idea of eternal life is never really taught.
 It was Jesus who brought life and immortality to light, 2 Timothy 1:10.

-here, Job wishes that God would hide him until His wrath has passed by and then he could remember him again.
-From Job’s heart escapes the deep hope felt by all mankind if a man dies shall he live again.
+Here Job wishes that God would hide him until His wrath has passed by and then he could remember him again, Job 14:13.
+From Job’s heart escapes the deep hope felt by all mankind if a man dies shall he live again, Job 14:14.

 Moffat, in his commentary, says the following.